Why Our Subscription Has No Tiers (And Why Every Other Outdoor App Does)

 Common questions.

-- Because tiering creates pressure to lock features behind a paywall, even when those features are core to the product.
+- Because tiering creates pressure to lock features behind a higher level, even when those features are core to the product.
 We didn't want to debate whether GMU maps belong in Premium or Elite.
-We wanted to ship them to everyone who pays.
+We ship every feature to everyone who subscribes.

 - Only if a real second product (not a feature) exists.
-A guide-services tier, a commercial-fishing tier, a state agency tier — those are products with different audiences and different prices.
-Splitting recreational hunters and anglers across tiers is not on the table.
+A guide-services product, a commercial-fishing product, a state-agency product — those have different audiences and different needs.
+Splitting recreational hunters and anglers across Premium and Elite is not on the table.

-- Yes, so far.
-At $34.99 a year with the CAC math we've published, the unit economics work.
-If we ever need more revenue per user, we will raise the single price before we ever introduce a tier.
+- So far, yes.
+If we ever need more revenue per user, we will raise the single price — transparently — before we ever introduce a locked-feature tier.

 Built together